Quick, Easy Portable Arugula and Watermelon Salad with Mozzarella Balls. I used a light pear dressing that can be taken to summer outdoor events.

 2 things I look for are (a) The watermelon is symmetrical and (b) The undercarriage has yellow spot.
 That was how I was taught to choose a watermelon a long time ago.
 Here is a link to WikiHow on the best way to select a watermelon.

 Use a melon baller to make the perfect melon balls.
-The tool I use is from Amazon (See below).
 It does an amazing job.
-Just place one side of the baller into the watermelon slice.
+Just insert one side of the baller into the watermelon slice.
 Gently twist it and the perfect melon ball will be made!

-What else can I add to this watermelon salad
+What else can I add to this salad?

 - Red Onions